Gram-S/dreamer-nvim/README.md

 | Render Markdown / Close Markdown | Enter | Normal |

 ## Bugs
-- Barbar fights with Oil on how Oil renders buffers/tabs and Barbar will often think there's two buffers when closing something and 'flash' barbar.
-Solution is probably to make barbar only conditionally active when :tabnew is called.
 - I'd also like to implament toggleterm lazy movement such that it inherits the directory of whatever buffer it's open in
 - Timestamps on file history showing when they were last edited
 - I think visual multi's config is written kinda bad